What does a veterinary assistant do?

 Vet techs and assistants typically work in private clinics, animal hospitals and the occasional research laboratory under the supervision of a fully licensed veterinarian.
 On a daily basis, these workers are responsible for diagnosing and treating various animal injuries, whether they come in with a lesion or internal ailment.

-To become a vet assistant or tech, you'll have to complete a specialized postsecondary certificate program.
+To become a vet assistant or vet tech, you’ll have to complete a specialized postsecondary certificate program.
 Each state administers a different examination, depending on which animals are most common.
 In rural areas, for example, some tests require basic knowledge on farm animals.